 Once in Santa Cruz, passengers must go through an inspection point at the airport to make sure that no foreign plants or animals are being introduced to the archipelago.
-Also, this inspection point is where passengers have to pay for the entrance to the Galapagos National Park under the following parameters: Adult Passengers \$100 and Children \$50 (under 12 years old).
+Also, this inspection point is where passengers have to pay for the entrance to the Galapagos National Park under the following parameters: Adult Passengers \$100 and Children \$50 (under 12 years old)

-Our guide will pick you up and will carry your luggage to the bus that transports the tourists to the ferries to cross the Itabaca Channel, after this passengers will be taken by another bus to the first visit to Ranch Mazanillo where visitors should wear comfortable walking shoes, light clothing and to carry a waterproof jacket, sun-block lotion, a camera and repellent for the first activity.
-The visit to Ranch Manzanillo includes a picnic lunch and a short walk before going on board the Motor Catamaran.
+Our guide will pick you up and carry your luggage to the bus that transports the tourists to the ferries to cross the Itabaca Channel.
+After this, passengers will be taken by another bus to the first visit to Ranch Manzanillo where visitors must wear comfortable walking shoes, light clothing and a waterproof jacket, sun-block lotion, a camera and repellent for the first activity.
+The visit to Ranch Manzanillo includes a picnic lunch and a short walk before boarding the Motor Catamaran.
 It is important to follow these instructions in order to accomplish this itinerary properly.
-Also, please be aware that passenger's luggage will be sent directly to the Seaman Journey yacht.
+Please be aware that passenger's luggage will be sent directly to the Seaman Journey yacht.

-PM: Highlands - Santa Cruz
+PM: Santa Cruz Highlands